Skip to main content

 Key takeaways

-• Jardiance is also FDA approved to treat heart failure and CKD, and it is sometimes prescribed off-label for weight loss.
+• Jardiance and Januvia are both brand-name prescription oral medications used to treat Type 2 diabetes.
+Jardiance is also FDA approved to treat heart failure and CKD, and it is sometimes prescribed off-label for weight loss.

 • Jardiance helps treat Type 2 diabetes by increasing the amount of blood sugar excreted through the kidneys, while Januvia helps treat Type 2 diabetes by triggering the release of insulin.

 Jardiance and Januvia are two brand-name medicines used to control blood sugar levels in people with Type 2 diabetes.
 Jardiance is also used to treat chronic kidney disease (CKD) and heart failure.
-Although both Jardiance and Januvia are both often prescribed for blood sugar control, they belong to different drug classes and have notable differences in how they work.
+Although both Jardiance and Januvia are often prescribed for blood sugar control, they belong to different drug classes and have notable differences in how they work.

 “Jardiance and Januvia are two different medications for the treatment of Type 2 diabetes,” says Jodie Pepin, Pharm.D., the clinical pharmacy program director at Harbor Health.
 “They are from two different classes of medications that have two distinct mechanisms of action.”

-Compare key differences: Jardiance vs. Januvia
+Compare Jardiance vs. Januvia key differences

 Jardiance Januvia